flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     Also see our [Throttle Calibration Guide](../feature-guides/flyPad/throttle-calibration.md)

-??? warning "Liveries Converted From the Default Asobo A320 Cause Issues"
+??? warning "Liveries Converted from the Default Asobo A320 Cause Issues"
-    ### Liveries Converted From the Default Asobo A320 Cause Issues
+    ### Liveries Converted from the Default Asobo A320 Cause Issues

     ^^Description^^